 - Fusobacterium spp 11

-Best at assessing extent of infection out of the thoracic cavity.
+Chest CT is best at assessing extent of infection out of the thoracic cavity:

 - will classically show an empyema (often relatively well demarctated collection) with extension through the chest wall into an extra-thoracic compartment

 Management options include closed or open drainage of the pleural space to prevent fibrosis and to facilitate expansion of the lung.
 Appropriate antibiotic therapy is also a mainstay of treatment 11.